VRCBilliards/vrcbce/README.md

 # Note on Pull Requests to this repo

 The code in this project is written to look like normal Unity/C# code.
-C# has several standards (and teams tend to set their own) but for reference, refer to the Unity documentation, Unity example scripts, and Microsoft's best practice [https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions](here).
+C# has several standards (and teams tend to set their own) but for reference, refer to the Unity documentation, Unity example scripts, and [Microsoft's best practice guidelines](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).

   Generally:
   - Put variables at the top of the behaviour.
   - Avoid using underscore ahead of properties and methods unless it's a public method that needs to be non-RPCable for security reasons (an Udon-specific use of the underscore).